abhishek-archlinux/AnimeWatch/README.md

 3. bash -c 'player=$(qdbus-qt4 org.mpris.* | grep MediaPlayer2 | head -n 1); qdbus-qt4 $player /org/mpris/MediaPlayer2 org.mpris.MediaPlayer2.Player.PlayPause'

-It is possible also to change default background image by simply replacing '~/.config/AnimeWatch/default.jpg' with another wallpaper of your choice and rename it to 'default.jpg'.
+4. It is possible also to change default background image by simply replacing '~/.config/AnimeWatch/default.jpg' with another wallpaper of your choice and rename it to 'default.jpg'.
 This default image is important only when appropriate Fanart is not found.
 Once a fanart is found for particular entry, the default background image will change to it.

+5. Instead of pycurl, it's possible to use directly either curl or wget for fetching web pages.
+Users need to edit 'GET_LIBRARY' field in the '~/.config/AnimeWatch/other_options.txt' and change it to either 'curl' or 'wget'.

+6. If users want to remove temporary directory automatically once the programme quits, then they should edit 'TMP_REMOVE' field in the '~/.config/AnimeWatch/other_options.txt' and change it to 'yes' from 'no'.

+7. By default, the background image follows fit to screen without thinking about original aspect ratio of the image.
+If user want to change it to fit to width or fit to height, then they should try Ctrl+2 or Ctrl+3 global keys.
+Users can also try Ctrl+4 to Ctrl+8 shortcuts, to experiment with various available background image modes.